-The Court remarked that the protection afforded by Article 10 of the Convention is subject to the proviso that journalists act in good faith. (para.
+The ECtHR remarked that the protection afforded by Article 10 of the Convention is subject to the proviso that journalists act in good faith. (para.
 58) They should strive to provide accurate and reliable information.
 The concept of responsible journalism also embraces the lawfulness of the conduct of a journalist and if a journalist has breached a law, then that is a relevant factor in determining whether he/she acted responsibly (Bédat v.
-Switzerland).
+Switzerland, [GC], no. 56925/08, § 50, 29 March 2016).
 Given the facts of the case, the journalists did not act responsibly and the domestic courts were correct in expelling them from the country and banning their re-entry for one year.
 This was necessary in the interests of national security, and proportionate to the legitimate aim pursued.
-Hence, the Court found the complaint of the applicants to be “manifestly ill-founded” under Article 10, and thus declared it to be inadmissible in keeping with Article 35 §§ 3 and 4 of the Convention. (para.
+Hence, the ECtHR found the complaint of the applicants to be “manifestly ill-founded” under Article 10, and thus declared it to be inadmissible in keeping with Article 35 §§ 3 and 4 of the Convention. (para.
 60)

-On the issue of breach of the applicants’ rights under Article 6 § 1 of the Convention, the Court concluded that decisions regarding the entry, stay and deportation of aliens do not concern the determination of an applicant’s civil rights or obligations or of a criminal charge against him/her, as far as this provision is concerned.
+On the issue of breach of the applicants’ rights under Article 6 § 1 of the Convention, the ECtHR concluded that decisions regarding the entry, stay and deportation of aliens do not concern the determination of an applicant’s civil rights or obligations or of a criminal charge against him/her, as far as this provision is concerned.
 Hence, the applicants’ complaint was incompatible ratione materiae with the provisions of the Convention or the Protocols thereto.
-Thus, this complaint was also declared inadmissible by the Court.
+Thus, this complaint was also declared inadmissible by the ECtHR.

-Complaints under certain other provisions of the Convention too were declared inadmissible by the Court.
-Hence, the Court unanimously joined the applications of all four applicants and declared them to be inadmissible by a majority.
+Complaints under certain other provisions of the Convention too were declared inadmissible by the ECtHR.
+Hence, the ECtHR unanimously joined the applications of all four applicants and declared them to be inadmissible by a majority.